-Even without knowing that almost all meteorites contain 20,000 to 100,000 times the amount of platinum found in the Earth’s crust, it’s easy to see that a link possibly exists between meteor impacts and platinum deposits.
+Even without knowing that almost all meteorites contain 20,000 to 100,000 times the amount of platinum found in the Earth’s crust, it’s easy to see that meteor impacts and platinum deposits can be linked together.

 Indeed, scientists use platinum group abundance (particularly platinum, osmium and iridium) to scout out impact structures in the field today.
 As you can see above, craters weather away on Earth but these heavy metals stick around, even in small fragments.

 So, where in the Universe does platinum come from?

 A stellar birth